Postpartum confinement: Europe

 The term used in English, now old-fashioned or archaic, was once used to name maternity hospitals, for example the General Lying-In Hospital in London.
 A 1932 Canadian publication refers to lying-in as ranging from two weeks to two months.
 These weeks ended with the re-introduction of the mother to the community in the Christian ceremony of the churching of women.

 Lying-in features in Christian art, notably Birth of Jesus paintings.
 One of the gifts presented to the new mother in Renaissance Florence was a desco da parto, a special form of painted tray.
 Equivalent presents in contemporary culture include baby showers and push presents.

 Special foods included caudle, a restorative drink.
 "Taking caudle" was a metonym for postpartum social visits.

 Americas

 Latin America

-In Latin American countries it is called la cuarentena, i.e. "forty days" (a cognate with the English word "quarantine").
-It is practised in parts of Latin America, and amongst immigrant communities in the United States.
+In Latin American countries, it is called la cuarentena ("forty days," a cognate with the English word "quarantine").
+It is practised in parts of Latin America and amongst in communities in the United States.
 It is described as "intergenerational family ritual that facilitated adaptation to parenthood", including some paternal role reversal.